dcarg/dcarg/README.md

 ### G'day.
 I'm Dave.

-I'm a fullstack developer primarily building responsive web apps in react & APIs in ruby on rails.
+I'm build web apps with react, nextJs and ruby on rails.

-I'm currently learning C# & donet.